yaosj2k/dnsforwarder/README.md

   For Windows:
   None.

-Macros to be declared while compiling :
+Macros needed to be declared while compiling :

   For Linux:
   None.

-  For Windows x86:
+  For Windows x86 (at least Windows XP)

     WIN32

-  For Windows x86-64:
+  For Windows x86-64 (at least Windows Vista):

     WIN32
     WIN64